ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/model_details/plants/overview.md

 ### Tree communities

-To specify tree communities you must define the plant functional types you wish to use, as well as how they are distributed across the simulation grid.
-You provide these as two separate csv files.
-Further details of what you have to do can be found in [this extended description of how you configure plant functional types](pft_configuration.md).
+To specify tree communities you must define the plant functional types (PFTs) you wish to use, as well as how they are distributed across the simulation grid.
+The formats and required data are described in the [PFT configuration details page](pft_configuration.md).

 ### Subcanopy vegetation